Elementary Education back to programs

 CAREERS & INTERNSHIPS

 Training in actual classrooms is a key component of our Education major.
 During your time here at Trinity, you will complete over 200 hours of field experience prior to your student teaching.
-Our students graduate with experience in diverse elementary and middle school settings and with a reputation for being teachers of integrity.
+Our students graduate with experience in diverse elementary school settings and with a reputation for being teachers of integrity.

 Career Objectives Include: